kushaldas/pym/docs/strings.rst

     >>> s.isupper() # To check if characters are in upper case or not True

 To split any string we have *split()*.
-It takes a string as an argument, depending on that it will split the main string and returns a list containing splitted strings.
+It takes a string as an argument, depending on that it will split the main string and returns a list of the words in the string.

 ::